pavankumaar/React-training/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the React app in development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run server`

+Runs the backend server for the topic completion API.\
+The server will be available at [http://localhost:5001](http://localhost:5001).

+### `npm run dev`

+Runs both the React app and the backend server concurrently.\
+This is the recommended way to run the application during development.

 ### `npm test`